mhaupt/mastering_dyalog_apl/README.md

 This can be set in a custom file `~/.dyalog/dyalog.config`.
 See the example setting in that file (it will be created upon first startup of Dyalog).

+In chapter D.6, the variable `MyPath` is used to point to the directory where the companion files (e.g., text files and spreadsheets) can be found.
+This directory can also be set as, e.g., `MY_PATH` in `dyalog.config`, and then pulled in to the workspace using `MyPath ← 2 ⎕NQ '.'
+'GetEnvironment' 'MY_PATH'`.

 Some additional instructions for installing and configuring Dyalog can be found in [this PDF file](http://docs.dyalog.com/14.1/Dyalog%20APL%20for%20Mac%20OS%20Installation%20and%20Configuration%20Guide.pdf),